sammyyeung/JSS002-Demo_Smart_Contract_POW_Blockchain/README.md

-# JSS002-Demo Smart Contract Proof of Work Blockchain
+# JSS002-Javascript Demo Smart Contract POW Blockchain Study
 This is a simple Javascript demo smart contract blockchain that explains the concept of a smart contract platform.

 ### Ethereum Whitepaper